priyansh-narang2308/auris/README.md

 # Flow
 ## Take all the fucntions frrom the usemeeting.ts like fetchupcoming meetings pastmeetings oauth for calendar bottoggling and all and using in the home page

+## Fetching the tokens for the callback of google auth